 - Always have local cash.
 Not every place takes credit cards.
 Especially important places like trains or buses.
 Call your bank or credit card provider.
-Sometimes banks think that fraud may be occurring if transactions are suddenly happening in Bali when you’re from Jersey, and they will turn off your card as a security measure.
+Sometimes banks think that fraud may be occurring if transactions are suddenly happening in Bali when you’re from Cape Town, and they will turn off your card as a security measure.

 - Buy tickets now for places you know you want to visit or see.
 By buying in advance you’ll be able to skip more lines, and find more deals targeted toward you.

 - Get guidebooks.
 Guidebooks usually include maps, keywords or phrases, and give you enough detail on certain sites that you won’t need to purchase the pamphlet at the venue.
 And download apps before you travel.
 Avoid downloading charges from your wireless carrier and get your apps before you leave.

 - Research events going on while you’re there.
 This will help you make sure that you’re not missing the best events going on in the city — fun things like festivals, ceremonies and natural events.
 Also be sure to research as a few national dishes to try.
 You don’t want to leave the country without experiencing what it’s known for.

 - Learn basic phrases in the native language of your destination ie. “hello”, “goodbye” or “where’s the toilet”.

 - Take free walking tours which will give you orientation and background of the city you are visiting.